sunny-g/lamport_signatures/README.md

 Released under the GNU General Public License 3.0
 A novice's implementation of the Quantum-Computer-Resistant Lamport Signature scheme in Python 3

+Dependencies:
+* PyCrypto for Py3k (natively supported in recent versions)
+* Bitarray for Py3k (natively supported in recent versions)

 What is this?
 -------------
 ### Lamport Signatures